vernuntii/vernuntii/docs/configuration-file.md

   - `Consecutive`: increment only the most significant version number once
   - `Successive`: increment most significant version number as often as indicated
 - `<right-shift-when-zero-major>`
-  - `true`: does right shift version when start version has zero major, so next major becomes next minor, next minor becomes next patch
+  - `true`: does right shift version when latest version has zero major, so next major becomes next minor, next minor becomes next patch
-  - `false`: does not right shift version when start version has zero major
+  - `false`: does not right shift version when latest version has zero major

 #### Defaults